gmherb/envtab/docs/envtab_cat.md

 ### Synopsis

 Concatenate envtab loadouts to stdout.
-By default, shows encrypted values as-is.
-Use --decrypt to decrypt file-level and value-level encrypted entries.
+By default, shows encrypted values/files.
+If the --decrypt flag is provided, then the values/files will be decrypted and shown in cleartext.

 ```
 envtab cat LOADOUT_NAME [LOADOUT_NAME ...] [flags]